fcBIM/gruppe38/Assignments/Assignment 5/README.md

 ## Individual

 ### Frede
-(Individual) Your future for Advanced use of OpenBIM -

 #### Are you likely to use OpenBIM tools in your thesis?
 I'm quite open towards it - I'm curently on the first semester of my masters, so got a little time before that.
 However I'm quite interested in the field of sustainability and digitalization, which could mean that I would be likely to use different BIM tools, that have been introduced throughout this course, which have been very inspiring.